allegient-labs/cop-vm/README.md

 * Pip
 * Open JDK 8
 * Docker
+* Jenkins
+* ngrok

 ## Installation

-We will need to install a VM Manager (Virtualbox), the Vagrant tool, and Git for this project if you have not already done so.
+We will need to install a VM Manager (Virtualbox), the Vagrant tool, and Git for this project.

-### Windows install using Chocolatey
+### Windows installation using Chocolatey

 Run a `CMD` prompt as an **administrator** and install the Chocolatey Package Manager from: https://chocolatey.org/docs/installation.